muneer78/muneer78.github.io/_posts/2022-07-27-work-resist.md

 ---
 tags: work, books
-title: The Shame of Work
+title: The shame of work
 date: 2022-07-27
 ---